Makasabi/minishell_42/README.md

 The difference between formal language and grammar is this abstraction - it doesn't actually matter what details are put in those noun or verb phrases.

-This sentence would have the exact same AST : "The wonderfully smart, brilliant and stunningly funny Jade reads a book written by no one else than Brandon Sanderson, fantasy genius of our times"
+This sentence would have the exact same AST : "The wonderfully smart, brilliant and stunningly funny Jade reads a book written by no one else than Brandon Sanderson, fantasy genius of our times."

 I'm getting carried away, but bear with me, we're getting there.